Sanjay-KL/Retail-Store-Analysis/README.md

 We have got request where a Retail store need to analyze the Sales for the Year 2022.
 So that they can Implement the market strategy accordingly.

-After got the data, have done initial data validation and replaced incorrect data with correct value.y
+After got the data, have done initial data validation and replaced incorrect data with correct value.

 By using Pivot tables and Pivot Charts created the Dashboard.